 `gatsby-plugin-offline` is a plugin built to handle the implementation of Service Workers in Gatsby built websites.

-The solution is to get rid of all unused CSS in the page.
+The solution is to get rid of all unused CSS on the page.
 This is where PurgeCSS becomes useful.
-PurgeCSS is a tool which analyzes your content and removes all unused CSS in the content.
+PurgeCSS is a tool that analyzes your content and removes all unused CSS in the content.